hotmeshio/fuzzy-gates/README.md

 - `npm run open:redis` - Open RedisInsight [password is `key_admin`]
 - `npm run docker:reset-redis` - Reset Redis [reset database]

+Once the container builds and is actively running, navigate to the Web App at http://localhost:3010/tasks.
+RedisInsight is included for browsing the raw data.

 ## Principles

-**AT3** is based on the premise that transitive verbs can elicit process intelligence.
+**T3** is based on the premise that transitive verbs can elicit process intelligence from an LLM.
 While *'be' verbs* are linked with terminal narrative states, *transitive verbs* propel the story forward.

 >*BE Verbs* describe terminal states of being or becoming and include verbs like: *be, am, is, are, was, were, been, have, has, had, do, does, did, can, could, may, might, shall, should, will, would, must*.

 ## Strategy
-AT3 is a multi-phase process that uses an evolving context window and a set of gestalt-oriented strategies so the LLM can automatically refine the task tree; however, it also supports direct user influence at any juncture in the task tree, allowing users to influence the parse details, depth, and ultimate exection.
+T3 is a multi-phase process that uses an evolving context window and a set of gestalt-oriented strategies so the LLM can automatically refine the task tree; however, it also supports direct user influence at any juncture in the task tree, allowing users to influence the parse details, depth, and ultimate exection.

 - **I. GENERATE** the *Transitive Task Tree*.
 Recursively **clarify** or **subtask** the instructional seed using an evolving context:
   - **INITIAL CONTEXT**